 No, you don’t need a structured product investment.
 The reason: Money is Fungible.

 That’s right!
 It comes back to the fallacy of mental accounting.
 You cannot rope off a section of your money and somehow treat it differently.
 All your investments are part of your asset allocation, even if you pay someone to put in a structured product.

-With a structured product investment , you own fixed income, options and a side of high fees.
+With a structured product hedge fund, you own fixed income, options and a side of high fees.
 If you didn’t have the structured product and just had the fixed income, you would have an equivalent hedge as per your asset allocation.
 The fixed income part provides some income that “guarantees” a return on investment (minus credit risk, of course), and the equity component provides the potential for growth.

 Just because you have some money set aside in a separate bucket called a structured product doesn’t mean the money behaves any different.
 Money is money, it doesn’t care where it came from or where it is going.
 It is all part of your overall asset allocation.

 What To Do Instead of Structured Product Investments